As a recreational land buyer, one of the first questions you should ask is simple yet extremely important: How much land should you be looking for?

 Remember that everything starts with location, location, location.
 You will want to choose a property that is convenient for you while also offering the right balance between easy access and seclusion.
 And of course, it will need to offer availability to all the recreation you and your family want, whether it’s hunting, fishing, hiking, or other pursuits.

-Two additional factors to consider are topography and timber: Land that’s flat and with fewer trees may offer less privacy from neighbors than a hilly property or one with a lot of timber.
+Two additional factors to consider are topography and timber: Land that’s flat and with fewer trees may offer less privacy from neighbors than a hilly property or land with a lot of timber.
 Timber value helps in terms of providing value, and so does buying in a geographic area that’s always in demand.

 If this all sounds complicated, it doesn’t have to be.
 The key to success is to work with a land broker who knows the ins and outs of buying recreational land.